kingingkingdoms/Millionaires-Digest-Extended-Profile-Privacy/readme.txt

 == Description ==

-Allow users to block and unblock users and accounts with special thanks and all credits going to Justin Hansen for the original plugin.
+Give users the ability to make their profile private and hide themselves from the member directory with special thanks and all credits going to Justin Hansen for the original plugin.

 == Installation ==